Marquess of Londonderry: Marquesses of Londonderry (1816)

 The 4th Marquess did not inherit the Seaham viscountcy and Vane earldom as he was not the heir male of the 3rd Marquess's second wife, a limitation of the remainder of those peerages.

 Present peer

 Frederick Aubrey Vane-Tempest-Stewart, 10th Marquess of Londonderry (born 6 September 1972), is the son of the 9th Marquess and his wife, Doreen Patricia Wells, who was a ballerina with the Royal Ballet between 1955 and 1974.
 He was styled as Viscount Castlereagh from birth and later as Earl Vane.

-On 20 June 2012, Earl Vane succeeded his father as Marquess of Londonderry (I., 1816), Earl of Londonderry (I., 1796), Earl Vane (U.K., 1823), Viscount Castlereagh (I., 1795), Viscount Seaham of Seaham (U.K., 1823), Baron Stewart of Stewart's Court and Ballylawn (U.K., 1814), and Baron Londonderry (I., 1789).
+On 20 June 2012, Earl Vane succeeded his father as Marquess of Londonderry (I., 1816), Earl of Londonderry (I., 1796), Earl Vane (UK, 1823), Viscount Castlereagh (I., 1795), Viscount Seaham of Seaham (UK, 1823), Baron Stewart of Stewart's Court and Ballylawn (UK, 1814), and Baron Londonderry (I., 1789).

 The heir presumptive is Londonderry's brother, Lord Reginald Alexander Vane-Tempest-Stewart (born 1977), whose heir apparent is his son Robin Gabriel Vane-Tempest-Stewart (born 2004).